Frequently Asked Questions (FAQs)

 Google Translate is available across the site and further details are available through City of Parramatta's Community Capacity Building Team on 9806 5138.

-7. What leisure activities are available for seniors?
+7. What services or leisure activities are available to people over 55 years?

 9. How do I report an abandoned vehicle?